Drivers Permits in IndianaPage Overview

 - An Agreement of Financial Responsibility (Form 39531), signed by your parent/guardian (only if you’re under 18 years old).

 - Certificate of Driver Education Enrollment, if you’re 15 years old and enrolled in Driver’s Ed.

 - Payment for the $9 learner's permit fee.

 For more information on proofs of identity, residency, SSN, and citizenship/lawful presence, please refer to the BMV’s list of required documents.

-When you apply for your driver’s permit in Indiana, you’ll need to take both a vision exam and a written knowledge test.
+When you apply for your driver’s permit in Indiana, you’ll need to take both a vision exam and a written permit test.